Peak Design Travel Tripod Review

 So, are these tripods good value, when you can find “junk” tripods (in my opinion) for about half as much?
 Absolutely, because those junk tripods will break very quickly, whereas this product could last you a lifetime if you take decent care of it.

 The aluminum version is already rather light however, at just 3.44 lbs (1.56 kgs) compared to the carbon fiber model’s 2.81 lbs (1.27 kgs).
-So, you might really wonder if the carbon fiber model is worth the higher price tag.
+So, you might really wonder if the carbon fiber version is worth the higher price tag.

 It’s definitely worth considering the carbon fiber Travel Tripod model – there’s more to carbon fiber than just its weight.
 Carbon fiber is also much stiffer and stronger than aluminum.
 This absolutely can translate to sharper images, with heavier camera gear.